-Students will continue to work with a personal tutor who helps direct their progress in their final year.
-They participate in the first term activities, with an eye towards pushing the development of their studio practice.
-This is supported with regular tutorials and crits from visitors and regular staff.
+In the first term, students will continue to work with a personal tutor who helps direct theirprogress through Unit 2A. articipating in the first term activities (seminars, panel discussions, tutorials), with an eye towards pushing the development of their studio practice.
+This is supported by tutorials and crits from Programme staff and visiting lecturers.

 Critical & Historical Studies

 The RCA provides a unique environment for postgraduate art and design students to reflect upon their own practice, and to engage with students from their own and other disciplines.
 The role of Critical & Historical Studies (CHS) is to support the studio programmes in enabling these critical engagements to take place.
 The courses offered by CHS to first-year, studio-based MA students propose an intellectual framework within which they can begin to establish a coherent relationship between theory and practice.